chaos-polymtl/lethe/doc/source/parameters/cfd/nitsche.rst

 * ``subsection solid velocity`` defines the velocity of the solid mesh.
 This velocity is defined by a ``Function  expression`` and can depend on both space and time.
 * ``enable particles motion`` must be set to ``true`` if the immersed boundary moves.
 If the boundary is static, for example a rotating cylinder, the shape does not have to move within the fluid and this option can be set to ``false``.
 This saves significant computational time.
 * ``particles sub iterations`` splits the particle time-stepping into ``n`` sub time steps.
-This enables the particles to move less per iteration and makes the sort_particles_into_cells_and_subdomain() routine, which is used to locate the cells in which the particles reside, significantly faster.
+This enables the particles to move less per iteration and makes the ``sort_particles_into_cells_and_subdomain()`` routine, which is used to locate the cells in which the particles reside, significantly faster.
 Counter intuitively, it can be much faster to move the particles using ``10`` steps than ``1``, because location in which cells the particles reside becomes significantly faster.
 * ``stop if particles lost`` enables stopping the simulation if Nitsche particles have been lost.
 If ``false``, the simulation will continue.
 To prevent particle loss, try increasing the ``particles sub iterations``.
-* ``subsection test`` print the positions of the particles in the terminal at the end of the simulation.
+* ``subsection test`` prints the positions of the particles in the terminal at the end of the simulation.
 This is mostly used for testing purposes.